Share

 What is a recession?

 Though precise definitions differ, a “recession” is a pronounced economic decline, usually lasting at least two quarters in a row.
-Simply put, during a recession, trade and industrial activity decline, as does GDP, employment and retail sales.
+Simply put, during a recession, trade and industrial activity decline, as does gross domestic product (GDP), employment and retail sales.

 During a recession, people tend to spend less on non-essential products and services, which impacts business revenues.
 More recently, inflation has been at decades-high levels, raising costs for consumers and businesses.
 As interest rates rise (to help tame high inflation), so does the cost of borrowing.
 These elements create an environment in which businesses tighten their financial belts, slow expansion plans and possibly lay off employees.